walcht/neovim-unity/README.md

 entering the cmd `:DapContinue`)

 1. the Unity DA connects to the Unity Mono debugger via a TCP socket, therefore you have to provide an IP address and a port.
-Here you have two options: you can figure the Unity's debugger listening IP and PORT manually or you can use my [Unity Listening Debugger Port][unity-listening-debugger-port] to automatically list the currently attachable Unity debugger instances.
-In case you chose the former manual method:
+For the moment, you can figure the Unity's debugger listening IP and PORT manually:

    - For a local Unity Editor instance: